-Subheads with Approved Commitments
+Subheads with Commitments

-25 Expenditure items under these subheads are controlled by both the approved commitment of the item and the current year provision for each subhead.
+21 Expenditure items under these subheads are controlled by both the approved commitment of the item and the current year provision for each subhead.
 The approved commitment of an expenditure item represents the total cost of the project, which may straddle several years.
-Not all approved commitment items require spending in 2011-12.
-For those that do, details of their approved commitments have been included in the Commitments page of the relevant Heads of Expenditure (paragraph 27).
+Not all approved commitment items require spending in 2023-24.
+For those that do, details of their approved commitments are included in the Commitments page of the relevant Heads of Expenditure.
+Any new commitment that is not yet approved is included in the Commitments page of the relevant Head of Expenditure and marked with a footnote specifying that it is a new item, funding for which is sought in the context of the Appropriation Bill 2023.